 The management functions of the Company are performed by its directors and executive officers (or private companies controlled by such executive officers) and the Company has no management agreements or arrangements under which such management functions are performed by persons other than the directors and executive officers (or private companies controlled by such executive officers) of the Company.
-See the headings "Director and Named Executive Officer compensation, excluding compensation securities" and "Employment, Consulting and Management Agreements" in the "STATEMENT OF EXECUTIVE COMPENSATION - VENTURE ISSUER" attached hereto as Exhibit "A" for details of the fees paid or payable to the Company's Named Executive Officers (or private companies controlled by such Named Executive Officers) and directors for, inter alia, the year ended March 31, 2020.
+See the headings "Director and Named Executive Officer compensation, excluding compensation securities" and "Employment, Consulting and Management Agreements" in Part 4 "STATEMENT OF EXECUTIVE COMPENSATION - VENTURE ISSUER" of this Information Circular for details of the fees paid or payable to the Company's Named Executive Officers (or private companies controlled by such Named Executive Officers) and directors for, inter alia, the year ended March 31, 2021.